 Warning: SPOILERS for Fantastic Four #14

-Fantastic Four #14 is available now from your local comic book shop, or direct from Marvel Comics.
+Fantastic Four #14 is available now at your local comic book shop, and direct from Marvel Comics.